tektutor/ansible-march-2024/Day1/README.md

 - in this model, Amazon takes care of networking, storage, servers and managing virtualization
 - We need to take care of Operating System, application and data

-## Lab - Login to AWS Web Console with your login credentials shared to you
+## Lab - Login to AWS Web Console with your login credentials shared to you ( You need to perform all the lab exercies in the lab machine browser not on your office laptop web browser )

 Once you login, your AWS web console would look like this
 ![image](https://github.com/tektutor/ansible-march-2024/assets/12674043/229e7409-3c1b-48e9-8bdf-60acd8f46033)